Fain-hub/Fain-hub/README.md

 - 👋 Hi, I’m @Fain-hub
 - 👀 I’m interested in algoritmic trading
 - 🌱 I’m currently learning Data Science
+- Ask me about discretional trading, backtesting and Python

 <!---
 Fain-hub/Fain-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.